 In the Lifetime of the Buddha

-While on his alms round, one of the Buddha’s disciples saw a beautifully dressed woman and was aroused.
+While on an alms round, one of the Buddha’s disciples saw a beautifully dressed woman and was aroused.
 The Buddha told him this story to teach him that desires are sweet in the beginning, but lead to ruin, just like kimpakka fruit.

 The people of the caravan were earlier births of the Buddha’s disciples.